Table of Contents

 Ground Fill and selecting the same options you’ve used originally.

 Additionally, some versions of Fritzing contain output bugs that result in the gerbers not correctly accounting for traces.
 As a result, there’s a small chance that Fritzing generates gerbers that contain a single, board-shaped copper fill with no traces.
 If your board previews indicate this, re-export your fabrication files.

 Generating the gerbers

 The most important thing is to make sure you’ve created a watertight board outline that meets our rules on the board outline page.
-It can contain notches and cutouts if you follow the rules on our cutouts and slots page.
+Cutouts can be added to the board outline.